Skip to main content

 Faster to Complete: Questions are delivered one at a time, minimizing cognitive load and guiding respondents seamlessly through the survey.

-Optimized for Portrait Orientation: Chat-based surveys are perfect for mobile-first experiences, where vertical scrolling is more intuitive.
+Optimized for Mobile Devices: Chat-based surveys are perfect for mobile-first experiences, where vertical scrolling is more intuitive.

 Cons: